open-policy-agent/gatekeeper/website/docs/gator.md

 ### Tests

+The `tests` top-level field is a list representing tests to run.

 A Test compiles a ConstraintTemplate, and instantiates a Constraint for the ConstraintTemplate.
 It is an error for the Constraint to have a different type than the ConstraintTemplate, or for the ConstraintTemplate to not compile.

 ### Cases

+The `cases` field is within `tests`, is a list.

 A Case validates an object against a Constraint.
 The case may specify that the object is expected to pass or fail validation, and may make assertions about